aimms/how-to/Articles/293/293-extracting-data-from-XML.rst

 ---------------------
 We will extract the data from the XML into AIMMS, so that all the data from the XML will be converted into AIMMS objects.

+If you followed the procedure to :doc:`Extract an XML File from a Server <../294/294-Online-XML-HTTP-library>`, your XML file will be in the root directory of your project (or in any directory specified in the ``OutputFile`` string).
+Otherwise you'll need to specify the path to your XML file in a parameter before you begin.

 The procedure is as follows:
 #.
 Generate XSD
 #.
 Create AIMMS objects